servicetitan/Stl.Fusion/README.md

   * `ValueTaskEx`: `CompletedTask`, `TrueTask`, `FalseTask`, `New<T>(T value)`.
   * The rest is less important.
   * `AsyncDisposable` - a struct-based `IAsyncDisposable` implementation invoking the specified delegate on disposal.
+  * `AsyncCounter` - a helper type allowing to await for the moment when its `Count` reaches zero; the same happens on its disposal.
+The type is useful when you need to e.g. implement an `IAsyncDisposable` and await for completion of all started tasks there. `SimpleModelUpdater` uses it for exactly this purpose.

 * Caching:
   * `ICache<TKey, TValue>` + its implementations (the simplest async cache w/o any kind of implicit expiration)